bradh352/ansible-role-service-nfscephfs/README.md

   specified subdirectory in the cephfs tree to use for user homes.
 It also sets up an automated home creation script that will pre-create home directories for new users belonging to the `ipausers` group.
+- `nfscephfs_homes_links`: Optional.
+When `nfscephfs_homes` is set, this is
+  a list of symlinks that should exist within each home directory.
+Since NFS homes are going to be slower than the native storage, often users will put a symlink in the home directory pointing to a private directory outside of the home.
+E.g.  `work` -> `/work/$USER`
+  - `src`: Source of symlink.
+Will replace a found pattern of `{user}`, with the username in question. e.g. `/work/{user}`
+  - `dest`: The path within the user's home for the destination of the symlink.
+    E.g. `work`.
 - `nfscephfs_homes_groupdn`: Required if `nfscephfs_homes` set.
 This is the
   groupdn to use to search for members to create homes, e.g.
   `cn=ipausers,cn=groups,cn=accounts,dc=bradhouse,dc=dev`